facebookresearch/EgocentricUserAdaptation/README.md

 OPEN QUESTION: HOW GO FROM ONE VIDEO TO NEXT?
 (So how are the videos sampled, not the clips within the vids?)

+### How to implement sequential dataloaders?
+`long_term_anticipation.py:Ego4dLongTermAnticipation` determines the order, both based on `clip_sampler` within the video, and between videos with `video_sampler`.

+For now the by default
+- `video_sampler` is by default `DistributedSampler`, but we should make it a `SequentialDistributedSampler`.
+  - Does this sequential nature limit us to using 1 GPU?
+No we can still benefit from distributed, by instead of online 1-by-1 learning, we can observe the next batch in the buffer (e.g. the next N samples).
+But this batch-size is limited anyway.
+  - Should we instead have 1 user running independently per GPU and scheduling users over GPUs?
+- `clip_sampler` "uniform" if mode == "test" else "random" from [0,T].
+We should make it [T-delta,T], so not all of the past can be observed.

+**Video sampler:**
+We can use the Pytorch [Sequential Sampler](https://pytorch.org/docs/master/data.html#torch.utils.data.SequentialSampler).
+Note that this is NOT distributed!
+Multiple devices will be used independently, using multi-threading.

+Solution 1: Zero effort
+- Run all users sequentially, as we only do 1 epoch might be feasible

+Solution 2: (Manual scheduling bottleneck) Run 1 job for each user.
+We could only do this in slurm cluster...
+On single instance, would need manual running per user (not feasible as #Users> 100?).

+Solution3:  (GIL bottleneck!) single-machine multi-threading scheduler
+- List available devices and assign single user to all of them
+- Whenever devices becomes available, schedule next user.
+- In the end aggregate all results

+**Clip sampler:**
+Can we also just use the Pytorch [Sequential Sampler](https://pytorch.org/docs/master/data.html#torch.utils.data.SequentialSampler). in combination with the sequential video sampler?

+### How to implement Experience Replay?
+Write custom video sampler that can only sample from subsets of ranges in prev video.
+(Or store video features and replay those instead).

 ## Experiment scripts
 See [exps](exps) for scripts per experiment, each attached with specific config file.
 Scripts may overwrite configs for gridsearches, this is implemented through the ego4D arg parser.